supabase/wrappers/docs/catalog/snowflake.md

 ### Data Modify Example

-This example will modify data in a "foreign table" inside your Postgres database, note that `rowid_column` option is mandatory for data modify:
+This example will modify data in a "foreign table" inside your Postgres database, note that `rowid_column` option is required for data modify:

 ```sql
 -- insert new data